 Let your reward program participants book that trip they’ve been waiting to take to visit loved ones, explore a new city or enjoy a change of scenery without leaving the country.
 No plan?
 No problem!
 According to a recent travel rewards study conducted by BI WORLDWIDE, last-minute travel is a popular trend with most travellers booking less than 21 days in advance.

-Our Experiences Marketplace Itinerary Builder lets participants pick hotels, flights, rental cars, and experiences, and then keeps track of how many points they need to earn to make it a reality.
+Our Experiences Marketplace Itinerary Builder lets participants pick hotels, flights, rental cars, and experiential rewards, and then keeps track of how many points they need to earn to make it a reality.
 You can’t beat the drive that comes from knowing your dream is within reach.

-Be a tourist for a day in your home city with local experiences like kayaking, amusement park tickets, a themed walking tour or skip-the-lime zoo passes.
+Be a tourist for a day in your home city with local experiential rewards like kayaking, amusement park tickets, a themed walking tour or skip-the-lime zoo passes.
 Add a hotel or vacation rental to make a weekend out of it!

 Expedia Group Media Solutions recently conducted research with a global audience to gather insight into how the pandemic has affected the mindset of travelling (Expedia Group Media Solutions – Traveller Sentiment & Influences 2020/2021).
 Many of their findings correlate with what we see for points redemption on BI WORLDWIDE’s Experiences Marketplace platform.